 - Any activity related to supervising a member.
 Only direct services are billable. - Any activity that the member is able to perform. - Costs of food. - Costs for the supervision of skilled services by the nurse or therapist.
-The supervising nurse or therapist may be paid from private insurance, Medicare, or other third-party payment sources, or may be paid as another Medicaid service, including early and periodic screening, diagnosis and treatment services. - Exercise that does not require skilled services. - Parenting or child care for or on behalf of the member. - Reminders and cueing. - Services provided simultaneously with any other similar service regardless of funding source, including other waiver services and state supplementary assistance in-home health-related care services.
+The supervising nurse or therapist may be paid from private insurance, Medicare, or other third-party payment sources, or may be paid as another Medicaid service, including nursing, home health and early and periodic screening, diagnosis and treatment services. - Exercise that does not require skilled services. - Parenting or childcare for or on behalf of the member. - Reminders and cueing. - Services provided simultaneously with any other similar service regardless of funding source, including other waiver services and state supplementary assistance in-home health-related care services. - Transportation costs. - Wait times for any activity.

-9. Consumer Choices Option Services
+9. Consumer Choices Option (CCO) Services